overhide/overhide-ethereum/README.md

 These steps assume Docker is available.

+On Windows, these steps assume *PowerShell* is setup and provisioned: some of the *npm scripts* are run with `@powershell` on Windows.

 Please review the *Configuration* section below as at the very least *ETHERSCAN_KEY* must be configured to run the tests in this package.

 Read the rest of this README for details.